cbarrera2101/human-robot-interaction-analysis/README.md

 # human-robot-interaction-analysis

+Data for this analysis can be downloaded from https://drive.google.com/file/d/1uiHpMhI5Iw0J00LLxLtdnO09CuHkWnu4/view?usp=drive_link

 This R script analyzes eye-tracking fixation data using linear mixed models.
 The goal is to examine the proportion of fixation on a target over time while comparing different conditions

 Data Import and Preparation: